Gregory-Eales/ml-implementations/Vanilla-Policy-Gradient/README.md

 ## Results
 By training the model over 1000 epochs with 4000 steps per epoch the agent was able to substantially improve its average reward nearly to the maximum obtainable reward.
-The agent also almost consisently made it to the maximum time step allowed inside the environment within 100 epochs.
+The agent also almost consistently made it to the maximum time step allowed inside the environment within 100 epochs.

 <p align="center">
   <img height="300", width="460" src="https://github.com/Gregory-Eales/ML-Reimplementations/blob/master/Vanilla-Policy-Gradient/img/trained.gif">
 </p>

+  ` `
 ## Sources

 ### Articles